pywbem/pywbemtools/docs/settingsandconfiguration.rst

 .. index:: pair: zsh shell; tab-completion
 .. index:: pair: fish shell; tab-completion

-Shell tab-completion for pywbemlistener and pywbemcli must be manually activated after installation and tab-completion is available only for the following shells:
+Tab-completion is supported for pywbemlistener and in the :ref:`command mode` of pywbemcli, for the following shells:
-(bash, zsh, and fish).
-Tab-completion must be activated separately for pywbemcli and pywbemlistener.

-.. index:: tab-completion
-.. index:: Activating tab-completion

-To activate shell tab-completion for the shells where pywbemcli and pywbemlistener support shell completion, you inform the shell that completion is available for each tool.
-This is done through the following statement:

-    ``_<PROG-NAME>_COMPLETE = _<SHELL-NAME>_source  <prog-name>``

-    where:
+  * **bash shell** - (bash version 4.4 or greater). not all Linux implementations include the bash_complete addon so that the user may be required to install the add-on.
+A simple test with a utility like ``ls`` will indicate if tab-completion is available  in bash(ex. enter ``ls <TAB>`` to test for the existence of the bash_complete addon).

+  * **zsh shell** - Tab-completion is available for all versions of zsh but may need to be activated in the zsh config file.
+Furthermore there are two different completion systems for zsh.

+  * **fish shell** - Available for all versions of this shell.

-      * ``<PROG-NAME>`` is the name of the pywbemtool in uppercase
+Tab-completion is not supported in the :ref:`Interactive mode` of pywbemcli.
-      * ``<SHELL-NAME>`` is the name of the shell (ex. bash, zsh, or fish)
-      * ``<prog-name`` the name of the pywbemtool in lower case

-This magic variable notifies the shell that this is a shell tab-completion variable and the shell then calls back to ``<prog-name>`` with arguments containing ``_<PROG-NAME>_COMPLETE`` and ``_<SHELL-NAME>_source`` and other tab-completion information in environment variables.
-The pywbemtool returns the pywbemtool competion script specific for that shell.

-Tab-completion is supported in pywbemcli and pywbemlistener to:
+Tab-completion allows to:

-* Completd  the static elements of the command line including:
+* Complete the static elements of the command line including:

     * command group names (ex. ``subscription``),
     * command names (ex. ``enumerate``, ``list``, etc.),
     * option names (``--name``, ``-n``, etc.).

 * Complete the value of arguments and options that depend on local data to complete the commands (i.e where a WBEM server is not contacted).
   Thus, the pywbemcli option ``--name`` which defines the name of a connection